EXCLUSIVE-Trump administration to consider adding China's Ant Group to trade blacklist -sources

 The entity list, which makes it more difficult for U.S. firms to sell high-tech items to blacklisted companies, has become the tool of choice for the Trump administration to punish Chinese companies, though its real-world impact is sometimes questionable.

-While curbing access to U.S. technology deals a blow to companies like Chinese telecoms giant Huawei Technologies HWT.UL, which was added in May 2019, its impact on a fintech giant like Ant Group is likely to be more symbolic and does not prevent U.S. investors from taking stakes in the firm.
+While curbing access to U.S. technology deals a blow to companies like Chinese telecoms giant Huawei Technologies, which was added in May 2019, its impact on a fintech giant like Ant is likely to be more symbolic and does not prevent U.S. investors from taking stakes in the firm.

 The administration has been largely loathe to use tougher tools against China, such as freezing assets in the United States, which many attribute to Treasury Secretary Steve Mnuchin's dovish stance on Beijing.

 Ant is China's dominant mobile payments company, offering loans, payments, insurance and asset management services via mobile apps.
-Based in the eastern Chinese city of Hangzhou, Ant is 33% owned by Alibaba Group Holding Ltd BABA.N and controlled by Alibaba founder Jack Ma.
+Ant is 33% owned by Alibaba and controlled by Alibaba founder Jack Ma.

 Ant's Alipay payment platform, like Tencent’s WeChat platform, is used primarily by Chinese citizens with accounts in renminbi.
 Most of its U.S. interactions are with merchants accepting payment from Chinese travelers and businesses in the country.

-Senator Marco Rubio, who has successfully urged the Trump administration to pursue investigations of Chinese companies, called last week for the U.S. government to consider options to delay Ant Group's initial public offering.
+Senator Marco Rubio, who has successfully urged the Trump administration to pursue investigations of Chinese companies, called last week for the U.S. government to consider options to delay Ant's IPO.

+The impact of such blacklisting on firms seeking an IPO is evidenced by the failure of Chinese artificial intelligence firm Megvii Technology to clear a hearing with the Hong Kong exchange last November, en route to a planned listing of $500 million.

+The exchange sought more information from Megvii, including details of its suitability for a Hong Kong IPO, after the United States put it on a trade blacklist in October.

 The Hong Kong leg of the IPO is being sponsored by China International Capital Corp, Citigroup, JPMorgan and Morgan Stanley.
 Credit Suisse is working as a joint global coordinator.
 Goldman Sachs is also involved.